The Japanese American Storytelling Program

 She currently works in Inclusion & Diversity at Mitsubishi UFJ Financial Group in San Francisco.

-Allan Watanabe (Tokyo) – The Advantages of Diversity & Inclusion in Business (in English)
+Allan Watanabe (Tokyo, Japan) – The Advantages of Diversity & Inclusion in Business (in English)

 Being seen as a foreigner — for his entire life.
 Shin-Nisei Allan Watanabe illustrates that being seen as a foreigner can be a disadvantage until you turn that into a vantage point.
 His experiences since childhood of being treated as a foreigner brewed his entrepreneurial spirit to venture into new businesses and countries.
 Listen to how Allan turned his “foreign mentality” into his advantage to run his businesses by venturing into new, uncharted territories.